"Mystery is not the absence of meaning, but the presence of more meaning than we can comprehend."

 Wonder: The Magician maintains wonder and awe in the face of mystery, allowing himself to be surprised by reality.

-Mystery is not the absence of meaning, but the presence of more meaning than we can comprehend.
-Engaging mystery means being comfortable saying "I don't know" and meaning it.
-It means staying open to possibilities beyond current understanding, trusting there is always more to see.
+Mystery is not the absence of meaning.
+It's more meaning than we can hold.
+Engaging mystery means saying "I don't know" and not scrambling to fill the silence.
+It means staying open to what might be just past the edge of what you understand right now.